-- 1. For subscribers, you become eligible for coverage on your date of hire. - 2.
+- 1. For subscribers, you become eligible for coverage in accordance with rules established by your employer.
+For specific information about your employer's eligibility rules for coverage, please contact your Human Resources or Benefits Department. - 2.
 For dependents, you become eligible for coverage on the later of: (a) the date the subscriber becomes eligible for coverage; or, (b) the date you meet the dependent definition.